-As the Travel Oregon Ask Oregon expert for the Coast, one of the most frequent questions I’m asked is “what are the things I shouldn’t miss on my trip to the Oregon Coast?”
+As the Travel Oregon Ask Oregon expert for the Coast, one of the most frequent questions I’m asked is, “What are the things I shouldn’t miss on my trip to the Oregon Coast?”
 While the answer often depends on your interests, the experience that you are looking for and how long you have to explore, I’ve boiled my list down to the top ten must-see attractions for visitors traveling the length of Oregon’s coastline.
-Even though I visit many of these places regularly, I am still amazed at the beauty and history these locations offer which can be different with every season and every visit.
+Even though I visit many of these places regularly, I am still amazed at the beauty and history these locations offer, which can be different with every season and every visit.
 I’m starting this virtual tour in Astoria on the North Oregon Coast and working my way southward.

 Astoria’s Historical Attractions

 If it’s a clear day, drive straight to the Astoria Column that crowns the town for panoramic views of the entire region.
 Next, a visit to the Columbia River Maritime Museum reveals the story of the Northwest’s seagoing history in an engaging way and offers a scenic viewpoint to observe the river.
 Just south of Astoria is Lewis and Clark’s Fort Clatsop, where it is easy to picture yourself back in time over 200 years ago when America’s most famous explorers spent the winter here.
-Walk through the full size re-creation of the explorer’s fort and you’ll see their charts laid out on the candlelit desk and smell the smoke from the fires that kept the chill off during the dank, dark and wet winter or 1806.
+Walk through the full size re-creation of the explorer’s fort, and you’ll see their charts laid out on the candlelit desk and smell the smoke from the fires that kept the chill off during the dank, dark and wet winter of 1806.
 Before you continue your journey south, head due west to see the remains of the 1906 shipwreck Peter Iredale on the beach at Fort Stevens State Park.

 Seaside’s Turnaround and Promenade

-It’s the Oregon Coast’s first beach resort town and a walk down Seaside’s Broadway is one of the Coast’s most unique experiences, passing shops, restaurants and family attractions including a large arcade, old-fashioned carousel, bumper cars and indoor miniature golf.
+It’s the Oregon Coast’s first beach resort town, and a walk down Seaside’s Broadway is one of the Coast’s most unique experiences, passing shops, restaurants and family attractions including a large arcade, old-fashioned carousel, bumper cars and indoor miniature golf.
 At the beach is the historic automobile turnaround and oceanfront promenade, among the Coast’s most famous landmarks dating from the 1920s.

 Ecola State Park and Haystack Rock